 - Be sure to conceal your PIN at all times.
 Use your body to shield your PIN from individuals waiting in line and your hand to shield your PIN from possible PIN capturing devices.
 Also, never share your PIN with others or write it down on the back of your card.

 - When finishing your transaction, always take your receipt.
 Do not throw your receipt away in a nearby trashcan, but instead, tear it up or shred it if possible.
-Thieves search trashcans located near ATMs for receipts that they can uncover valuable information.
+Thieves search trashcans located near ATMs for receipts that they can use to uncover valuable information.

 - If you are using a drive-thru ATM, always make sure all your doors are locked and windows are rolled up.